pleabargain/EnglishHelpsYourCareer/promptsfornarratives.md

 * Do you tend to keep a lot of thoughts and feelings to yourself or do you share them pretty openly?
 * Do you ever lose your temper?
 How does it manifest itself?
 * Do you give money to homeless people/beggars?
 Why or why not?
-* What experiences usual y make you fil ed with joy?
+* What experiences usually make you fil ed with joy?
 * Do you currently believe that you are mature and experienced enough to be able to build and maintain a very successful marriage?
 * When did you feel you were ready or when do you think you wil be there?
 * Which do you think should have the final say in decisions - logic or emotions?
 Why?